 If you’re considering a piggyback mortgage, it’s important to understand both the benefits and the drawbacks.

 Pros of Piggyback Loans

 It could save you money.
-PMI can cost anywhere between 0.3% and 1.5% of your loan amount annually.
+PMI can cost between 0.3% and 1.5% of your loan amount annually.
 So if your mortgage is for $250,000, you could be on the hook for $750 to $3,750 in PMI premiums each year.
-That translates to a monthly payment of $62.50 to $312.50 on top of your principal and interest payment to your lender and property taxes.
+That translates to a monthly payment of $62.50 to $312.50 on top of your principal and interest payment to your lender, plus property taxes.

 Depending on how much the second mortgage costs in monthly payments, you could end up paying less than you would with PMI.
-But it easily could go either way.
-A $25,000 loan with a 30-year term at 7% will have a monthly payment of $166.
+But it easily could go either way, says DiBugnara.
+“Some second mortgages used for piggyback loans will carry a much higher interest rate,” he adds.
+“In that case, it’s very likely that the payment will be higher than a PMI payment.”
+Make sure you do the math to find out which option is better in your situation.

 You can deduct interest from both loans.
-The IRS allows you to deduct interest paid on up to $750,000 in qualified mortgage debt.
+The IRS allows you to deduct interest paid on up to $750,000 in qualified mortgage debt ($375,000 if you’re married but filing your tax returns separately).
 That includes home equity loans and HELOCs used to buy, build or substantially improve the home used as collateral.

 Adding these savings into your calculation of whether a piggyback loan can save you money can make things more complicated.
 Also, it can be tough to know exactly how much you could save — or even if it makes sense to itemize your deductions and claim the mortgage interest deduction at all — unless you speak with a tax professional.